naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.1.2 =
+* Fixed a warning notice in the orders menu.

 = 1.1.1 =
 * Added a new check to make sure that a return URL page is configured in the settings.